-Admission applicants who also intend to apply for credit should do so immediately they are in possession of all the required documentation.
-Applications may be submitted before an offer of admission has been received, and must be submitted before the stipulated due date.
-Applications received after the due date may not be processed in time for first semester unit choices to be adjusted to reflect credit granted; applications received after the census date in any semester cannot be effective for that semester.
+Applicants for entry to a QUT course who also intend to apply for credit should do so immediately they are in possession of all the required documentation on which that credit will be based.
+Applications for credit may be submitted before an offer of a place in the course has been received, but must be submitted before the stipulated due date for credit applications.

-Students already enrolled in a QUT course who become eligible to apply for credit should ensure that their application is submitted before the due date for any semester in which the award of credit might affect their unit enrolment.
+Students already enrolled in a QUT course who become eligible to apply for credit should ensure that their application is submitted before the due date for credit applications in any semester in which the award of credit might affect their enrolment in a particular course unit or units.